wp-plugins/users-ultra/readme.txt

 This great feature allows you to import users into the Users Ultra System easily through a CSV file.
 You may also to notify users once the importing process has been finished.
 Besides, you can set a default status for the imported users.

+<strong>MailChimp</strong>

+Users Ultra lets you add user emails to your MailChimp lists when registering.

 <strong>Social Connects</strong>

 Optional you can let users sign up & login by using their<strong> Facebook, Twitter, Google, Yahoo or LinkedIn account.